Are you looking for killer call to action examples that will inspire your customers to take action?

 The Importance of a Good Call to Action

-You may not believe it, but your call to action is a really important factor for your bottom line.
+You may not believe it, but your call to action is an essential factor for your bottom line.
 In fact, a well-worded call to action may just be the difference between your business thriving or your business tanking.

 And no, that’s not an exaggeration.
 Protocol 80 sourced the following statistics to show the value of CTAs:

-Needless to say, this small aspect of your marketing strategy can lead to some big changes.
-That’s why you need to be extra particular when it comes to how you present your call to action to your customer.
+Needless to say, this small aspect of your marketing strategy can lead to some significant changes.
+That’s why you need to be extra particular about how you present your call to action to your customer.

-Otherwise, you run the risk of leaving unnecessary conversions and profits on the table.
-So let’s check out some of the best practices for creating highly clickable calls to action.
+Otherwise, you risk leaving unnecessary conversions and profits on the table.
+So let’s check out some of the best practices and call to action examples for creating highly clickable CTAs.

-How to Write a Call to Action That’s Irresistible
+How to Write an Irresistible Call to Action

-Creating the perfect call to action can be tough.
+Creating the perfect call to action can be tricky.
 The goal is to ask your audience to do something without coming off too pushy, which can be a difficult line to walk.

 Plus, the language you use to craft your call to action changes depending on your audience.
 That means there’s no “one-size-fits-all” solution to creating a solid call to action.
 However, there are some general guidelines that are always true.